New Video Release Feb 17, 2022

 Mike relocated briefly to the Lake Shasta area of Northern California in 2004.
 In 2006, he experienced the devastating loss of his close friend Vince Welnick to suicide.
 He decided it was time to move home to Nashville, TN in December, 2006.
 The following November, his former bass player and good friend Stan Rawls succumbed to depression and took his own life.
 These two deaths put Mike into a stalemate musically, and he began performing online live streamed Internet audio concerts under a non-de-plum as “Von Johin.”
 He released an album on LocoBop records under the cartoon bluesman charecter’s name, and for about six years did not perform outside of that virtual venue.
 In 2011, he pieced together Hooteroll? to pay tribute to the origins of the music of Merl Saunders and Jerry Garcia.

 The following year, however, Mike was dealt another personal hit when his best friend Bob Welch shot himself.
 For the next few years, he helped care for his widow Wendy, pushed through a divorce, but continued to perform dozens of Hooteroll? shows this time instead of retreating into his home studio.
-In 2014, he began making solo appearances at festivals, and hosted the Grateful Garcia Gathering in Wisconsin for three years.
+Also in 2011, he again began making solo appearances at festivals, and hosted the Grateful Garcia Gathering in Wisconsin for three years.
 Wendy passed in November 2016.
-Mike married Shannon Kebschull in March 2019, and here he is, continuing his own long, strange trip.
+Mike married Shannon Kebschull in March 2019, and is continuing his own long, strange trip.

 What is this Mike Lawson doing now?